 A few weeks ago an InfoWorld article told the IT community that the storage in the cloud was the final nail in backup tape's coffin.
 Our intrepid author Brian Edminster took a close look at what the Amazon Glacier cloud could do for the HP 3000 user.
 But it's almost as important to listen to what he's got to say about support of the latest LTO tape devices.

-They won't make you need to migrate, if you can just virtualize the 3000 iron.
+They won't make you need to migrate, though, if you virtualize the 3000 iron.

 It's just another example of how an emulator removes the risk of staying on an environment.
 A virtualized server isn't going to be tied to interfaces from 10-year-old systems, or IO designs first crafted in the previous century.

 This used to be a big deal in HP's engineering plans.
 One of the primary advantages to creating PA-RISC architecture was supposed to be peripheral support.
 HP figured to be writing and maintaining fewer device drivers if its enterprise servers shared an architecture.
 PA-RISC just led HP away from the HP-IB interface, something Hewlett-Packard created for instruments, not computers.
 But in practice, the operating systems still needed specialized engineering to pass data quickly between server and peripheral.